-First, we must understand that all movement and body functions require energy – much like a car requires fuel to run (or electricity for you Tesla fanboys) This energy is supplied from a molecule known as “adenosine triphosphate,” or, ATP for short.
+First, we must understand that all movement and body functions require energy – much like a car requires fuel to run (or electricity for you Tesla fanboys), our muscles also require fuel.
+This energy is supplied from a molecule known as “adenosine triphosphate,” or, ATP for short.
 We store a small amount of ATP in our muscles and the rest of it is created through metabolism, or, “energy systems,” as they’re often referred to.
 These energy systems consist of the phosphocreatine (PCr) system, the glycolytic (anaerobic) system, and the oxidative (aerobic) system.

 Supplementing with creatine increases the amount of phosphocreatine that is stored in the muscle – and other metabolically active tissues, we’ll touch on that later.
 Phosphocreatine can help produce ATP by supplying its phosphate group to previously spent ATP molecules.
 When ATP is used to fuel muscle contractions (or any other function), it loses a phosphate group and becomes adenosine diphosphate, or, ADP for short.
 Phosphocreatine can then “donate” its phosphate group to ADP to re-create an ATP molecule and continue fueling contractions (17).